Differential calculus on the space of countable labelled graphs: The space of countable labelled graphs: topology and homomorphism indicators

 \subsection{Homomorphism indicators}

 In the analysis of unlabelled graphs and their limits, homomorphism densities play a fundamental and important role.
 In particular, homomorphism densities provide a characterization of convergence of graph sequences called left convergence.
 We now introduce an analogous family of functions in the labelled setting and show how it can be used to characterize graph convergence.
 We also prove other results for this family, parallel to results for hom-densities in the graphon literature.
+We work here with graphs that need not be countable.

 \begin{definition} Given labelled graphs $H,G \in \G(V)$ on an arbitrary labelled vertex set $V$, define the {\it injective homomorphism indicator} $t'_{\inj}(H,G)$ to be the indicator of the event that $H$ occurs as a subgraph of $G$.
 Similarly define the {\it induced homomorphism indicator} $t'_{\ind}(H,G)$ to be the indicator of the event that $H$ occurs as an induced subgraph of $G$.